What defines a Medicare Broker and how do you choose the best one for you?

 Second, if they are located 500 miles away, it might be difficult for them to know your area.
 Will they know about the local doctor networks, hospitals, pharmacies around you.

 Third, they may or may not have contracts with the local regional companies.
 This might limit them from offering you the best plan in your area.
-They would be limited to the plans from national insurance companies.
+They are often limited to offering plans from national insurance companies.

 Are you seeing commercials with Joe Namath, Joe Theismann and the likes of other famous people?
 Usually they are talking about Medicare Advantage plans.
 These commercials are usually produced by call centers.
 Be weary when you call a an 800 number unless you have a specific referral from someone you trust.

 A Medicare Broker must go through rigorous training.
-This training applies to prescription drug and Medicare advantage plans.
+This training applies to prescription drug (part D) and Medicare Advantage (part C) plans.
 Brokers must be AHIP Certified and also certified by each insurance company represented.

 AHIP Training is annual.
-Agents must pass the test with a 90% or better within within 3 tries.
+Agents must pass the test with a score of 90% or better within within 3 tries.
 If they don’t pass the annual training, they can’t represent you with anything Medicare.

 In addition to the AHIP training, insurance agents must also pass a certification from each insurance company that they represent.
-For example, I currently (2021) represent 8 insurance companies for their prescription drug plans.
-Therefore, I had to certify with each of those 8 companies in 2020 to represent their 2021 plans.
+For example, if someone represents 8 insurance companies for their prescription drug plans, they will have to certify with 8 companies.

-Agents who sell part D prescription drug and part C Medicare Advantage plans, spend a lot of time studying.
+Agents who sell part D prescription drug and part C Medicare Advantage plans, spend a lot of time studying each year.
 The intent is to give consumers peace of mind that their representative has met a higher standard.

-In addition to the AHIP and insurance company certifications, Medicare Brokers Medicare insurance are licensed life and health insurance agents.
-This requires them to take continuing education classes associated with their license.
+In addition to the AHIP and insurance company certifications, Medicare Brokers are licensed life and health insurance agents.
+This requires them to take continuing education classes associated with each state where they hold a license.

 Did you know that brokers representing Medicare products are paid by the insurance company?
 This is very similar to the agent you purchased your homeowner, automobile or life insurance policy from.
 The commission for a Medicare Broker determined by CMS (Centers for Medicare and Medicaid Services).